-During 2018, we recognized \$9.4 million of impairment in Special charge for the write down of CF6-80 engines that were traded in as part of our engine acquisition program and had been classified as held for sale.
+During 2018, we recognized \$9.4 million of impairment within Special charge in the consolidated statements of operations for the write down of CF6-80 engines that were traded in as part of our engine acquisition program and had been classified as held for sale.
 Depreciation ceased on the engines when they were classified as held for sale.
 All of the engines were traded in as of December 31, 2018.